joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/08/06/weather/new-york-rains-debby.html

 **How Sean Payton altered Broncos training camp with designs on avoiding slow start**\
-`DeVaughn Vele, a seventh-round rookie receiver, continued to build on a strong camp with an acrobatic touchdown grab Tuesday.`\
+`Devaughn Vele, a seventh-round rookie receiver, continued to build on a strong camp with an acrobatic touchdown grab Tuesday.`\
 https://nytimes.com/athletic/5684741/2024/08/06/sean-payton-broncos-slow-start/

 **Bush Administration Lawyer Whose Wife Was Killed on 9/11 Supports Plea Deal**\